Mario (American singer): 2009–2010: D.N.A.

 In January 2009, Mario became the face of Pelle Pelle's European Spring/Summer campaign with various press shots running through the first part of the year.
 For his fourth album D.N.A., the lead single "Break Up" was released on April 28, 2009.
 The song features Sean "The Pen" Garrett and Gucci Mane.
 In the U.S., the song peaked at number 2 on the Hot R&B/Hip-Hop Chart and 14 on the Billboard Hot 100, becoming Mario's most successful single in five years.
 The single has been certified Gold by the Recording Industry Association of America (RIAA) for a shipment of over 500,000 units.
 "Thinkin' About You", was released as the second single reaching number forty-five on the Hot R&B/Hip-Hop Chart.
-"Stranded" never labelled as the third single due to the limited airplay that it received.
-Lack of interest led to the single being cancelled, although in January 2010 the song entered on the Billboard Hot R&B/Hip-Hop Songs peaking at number 84.
+"Stranded" was never labeled as the third single due to the limited airplay that it received.
+Lack of interest led to the single being canceled, although in January 2010 the song entered on the Billboard Hot R&B/Hip-Hop Songs peaking at number 84.
 "Ooh Baby" was later confirmed to be the third single from the album, it peaked on the week of March 19, 2010 debuting on the Billboard Hot 100 at number 95.
 The album was made available for the public to listen to on his Myspace page before its release.
 The album debuted at number nine on the Billboard 200, selling 38,000 copies in its first week, becoming Mario's lowest-selling debut in the United States.
 So far, it has sold 93,385 copies in the U.S.